 What you can complain about

-If you have a complaint about your accommodation, how you complain will depend on whether your halls is owned by us or an external company.
+If you have a complaint about your accommodation, how you complain will depend on whether your halls are owned by us or an external company.

 If you're studying with one of our collaborative partners and you have a complaint about your course you should use the partner's complaints procedure.
 You can make a complaint about something that the partner has or hasn't done.
 If you've completed this process and are unhappy with the result you can make a complaint to us.